mdwhaley/devMountainUnit3iOS/DMFindingGame/README.md

-# DevMountain iOS Unit 3 Project
+# DevMountain iOS Unit 4 Project

-## DMFindingGame v2
+## DMFindingGame v3

-This version adds a timer, a score, and a high score.
+This version adds a persistent storage of all scores and High Score.
-I changed the colors from the last version to a monochromatic theme.

 ### Bonus Features

-I added an app icon, a launch screen and change the button colors to red if incorrect and green if correct and back to default after a short time.

-### Wish list

-Store high score forever
+Shows the user score after round has ended
+Thanks for looking